Zoo Conservation Programs

 Bright Green Certified Business

 The Fort Wayne Children’s Zoo is a Bright Green Certified Business, meeting the requirements set by the Northeast Indiana Sustainable Business Council for cost-saving, energy-reduction, and Earth-friendly practices.
 At the time of certification in 2010, the zoo was just the 32nd business in Fort Wayne to achieve this distinction, and the very first park to do so.
+The zoo was named Sustainable Business of the Year in 2014 by the Northeast Indiana Sustainable Business Council.

 Cell Phone Recycling